 The foundations and structures in the Batcave were put in long before Bruce was ever born.
-Bruce’s ancestors, Solomon and Joshua Wayne, used the caverns underneath their acquired land to help escaped slaves traveling on the Underground Railroad.
+Bruce’s ancestors, Solomon and Joshua Wayne, used the caverns underneath their acquired land to help escaped slaves travelling on the underground railroad.
 Many slaves escaped injustice through these tunnels.

 So not only did Collins teach Batman how to throw, but he also created the very first Batarang!

 9. Kevin Conroy Is The First Person To Use Two Distinct Voices To Portray Bruce Wayne And Batman